Samfresh-ai/injective-risk-radar/README.md

-# RADAR
+# Injective Risk Radar

-RADAR is a lightweight safety tool for Injective users.
+Radar is a lightweight safety tool for Injective users.
 Paste an `inj...` wallet, scan live Injective indexer data, and get a clean readout of portfolio balances, exposure, liquidation posture, concentration risk, and AI-assisted risk notes before making a decision.

 It is intentionally minimal right now.
 The MVP does not store data, connect wallets, execute trades, run background jobs, or require authentication.
 That is a product choice for the first version: the safest demo path is a read-only risk check that cannot move funds, sign transactions, collect private keys, or pretend to know more than the indexer returns.

 ## Why This Makes Injective Safer

 Injective gives users fast access to markets, leverage, orders, and on-chain portfolio data.
 That speed is useful, but it also makes it easy to miss basic risk signals before taking action.
-RADAR adds a neutral review layer in front of that moment.
+Risk Radar adds a neutral review layer in front of that moment.

 The tool helps users see: